Choosing Energy Efficient Windows for Your Home – Is It Worth It?

 - U-factor – The amount of heat that escapes your window.
 You want this number to be low, especially in states with cold winters, so the heat stays indoors.

 - Solar heat gain coefficient (SHGC) – The amount of heat that enters your house via sunlight.
-A low SHGC is preferrable in hot climates, and vice versa.
+A low SHGC is preferable in hot climates, and vice versa.

 - Visible transmittance (VT) – The amount of sunlight a window lets into your home.
 The desired rating depends on how bright you want your home to be.

 - Air leakage – The amount of air that escapes through gaps in the window.
 You want a low air leakage rating.

 We at Gravina’s Window Center of Littleton have been outfitting residents’ homes with high-quality windows since 1973.
 Our takeaway is that it is worth the investment to replace your windows if they are old and underperforming.
 For this reason, if we are going to replace a homeowners windows, we only carry the best – Infinity® from Marvin Replacement Windows.
 They are truly energy-efficient because they:

 - Are made of Ultrex® fiberglass that is eight times stronger than vinyl8